 Put a lot of effort into writing your book and don’t rush.
 Better late than never.
 What’s a month, or a year more of waiting for success?

 After all, Steve Carell, Morgan Freeman, Vera Wang or Colonel Sanders, they all became famous and became their career after 40.
 You know what they say, good things come for those who wait.
-Keep in mind, patience is a virtue and practice makes perfect.
+How to promote your book before it’s published?
+By being patient.
+Keep in mind that patience is a virtue and practice makes perfect.

 Don’t get overwhelmed while trying to check all of these out of a grocery store list, but instead try to focus on the ones that suit your needs better.
 We hope this info will definitely help you step up your game.
 And don’t forget, whichever ones you choose, an essential thing is time.